-Welcome to the IEEE UK and Ireland Life Members Affinity Group.
+Welcome to the IEEE UK and Ireland Life Members’ Affinity Group (LMAG).

-IEEE Life membership (LM) is proof of a strong sustained commitment to the profession and is automatically bestowed upon an active IEEE member who:
+IEEE Life membership is evidence of a sustained commitment to the engineering profession.
+This is automatically bestowed upon an active IEEE member who:

 - Has attained the age of 65 years